joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/determining-the-locale.md

     trace(loc.getRegion()); // ES

-In this example, the `LocaleID()` constructor retrieved data about the locale that best matches the language code “es” for that user.
+In this example, the `LocaleID()` constructor retrieved data about the locale that best matches the language code "es" for that user.

 </div>